OKTO35 Mk3 3D-PRINTED ANALOG FILM MOVIE CAMERA

 • variable film frame gate size

-• charging via USB-C connection
+• charging & firmware update via USB-C connection

 • replaceable battery